netbrain/zwift/README.md

 The credentials will be used to authenticate before launching the Zwift app, and the user should be logged in automatically in the game.

 Note: This will be loaded by zwift.sh in cleartext as environment variables into the container.

+> :warning: **Do Not Quote the variables or add spaces**: The ID and Password are read as raw format so if you put ZWIFT_PASSWORD="password" it tries to use "password" and not just password, same for ''.
+In addition do not add a space to the end of the line it will be sent as part of the pasword or username.
+This applies to ZWIFT_USERNAME and ZWIFT_PASSWORD.

 ## Where are the saves and why do I get a popup can't write to Document Folder?